 On that occasion, we impose confidentiality obligation on personnel involved in the survey and personnel subject to a survey, and prohibit unfair treatment of the personnel subject to the survey as same as the reporters to prompt them to cooperate in the survey.

-Survey results are reported to the CCO, and if the survey results reveal a compliance violation, recurrence protection measures and other necessary measures are implemented while working on to correct the compliance violation and prevent expansion of losses.
+Survey results are reported to the CCO, and if the survey results reveal a compliance violation, recurrence protection measures and other necessary measures and remedial measures for human-rights violation are implemented, while working on to correct the compliance violation and prevent expansion of losses.

 Critical compliance violations are reported to the Chief Compliance Executive Officer of Tokyo Century Group (President & CEO of Tokyo Century Corporation), and the Corporate Auditors.

 Tokyo Century Group distributes our Compliance Handbook to all officers, managers, and employees while providing it on our corporate portal at all times.
 The Compliance Handbook includes information on internal regulations such as our management philosophy, scope of corporate activities, and compliance management regulations, as well as information on matters, such as human rights, anti-corruption including bribery such as prohibitions against respect for human rights and harassment.
 The Group also strives to improve the compliance mindset at our local subsidiaries overseas and has created an English and Chinese edition of the handbook for these companies.